License agreement for the use of the MailUp Platform

 European and Domestic Legislation” refers to the GDPR and the EU Member State legislation applicable to the processing of Client Personal Data.

-Transfer Mechanisms” refers to a binding decision issued by the European Commission allowing the transfer of personal data from the EEA to a third country whose domestic law provides an adequate level of personal data protection.
+Transfer Mechanisms” refers to a binding decision issued by the European Commission allowing the transfer of personal data from the EEA to a third country whose domestic law provide an adequate level of protection of personal data.
 Where such binding decision is not available or effective, this definition refers to the EU Standard Contract Clauses approved as needed by the European Commission for the transfer of personal data, as well as the Binding Corporate Rules (BCRs).

 Security Measures” has the meaning set out in Section 7.1.1.
 (Security Measures on MailUp systems);